reduce-algebra/reduce-algebra/common-lisp/README.md

 * Command-line option to suppress reading the REDUCE Startup File.
 * Revise interaction between SL-on-CL `readch` and RLISP `readch1`.
 * Check that command-line options to redsbcl etc. work; the preserved REDUCE executable may not handle them!
+* Review my hacked version of `gnuintfc.red` for Common Lisp.

 * Optimise SL-on-CL to improve its speed.
 * Better error handling.